 - Thoroughly clean clinic and animal areas daily, including cages, floors, dishes, bedding, etc.

-- Provide treatment and care for animals including vaccinations, examination, performance of medical treatments (i.e. bandaging, nail clipping, ear cleaning etc.), as needed.
+- Provide treatment and care for animals including vaccinations, examination, and performance of medical treatments (i.e. bandaging, nail clipping, ear cleaning, etc.), as needed.

 - Maintain patient records by accurately recording treatments and test results in patient charts and other medical records.